putimir/betaflight-tx-lua-revised/README.md

 ## Installing

-***Make sure you are using Crossfire Transmitter module FW 2.06 uncheck show unstable releases in the TBS Agent to use this current version***

 If you are coming from a previous version, it's recommended to remove all files from previous installations.
 Simply delete the entire /SCRIPTS/BF directory and delete CFX9.lua and/or SPX9.lua from your /SCRIPTS/TELEMETRY directory.

-***If you are using CRSF, this script will only work on Betaflight 3.2.0-rc5 or greater!
-Please download and flash Betaflight to a new version before continuing.***
+***There are a lot of firmware versions floating around causing some confusion.
+If you are running Betaflight 3.2.0 stable, at the time of this update (13-Oct-17) you must be running Crossfire firmware 2.11 in order to reliably use these scripts.
+If you are running newer versions of Betaflight (3.2.1 or greater), you can reliably use these scripts from Crossfire version 2.06 or greater.***

 !!
 IMPORTANT: DON'T COPY THE ENTIRE CONTENTS OF THIS REPOSITORY ONTO YOUR SDCARD !!